ahbucknell/ahbucknell.github.io/index.md

 ---

 ### Outreach
 Alongside traditional forms of academic output, I value science communication to the general public.
-Currently I do this primarily through public engagement talks such as [Pint of Science](https://pintofscience.co.uk/).
-I also volunteered at the [Norwich Science Festival](https://norwichsciencefestival.co.uk/) 2024 to help communicate the science conducted within TSL.
+Currently I do this primarily through public engagement talks at evenets such as the [Pint of Science](https://pintofscience.co.uk/) festival.
+I also volunteered at the [Norwich Science Festival](https://norwichsciencefestival.co.uk/) in 2024 to help communicate the science conducted within TSL.
 I'm keen to develop and participate in new ways to communicate science in Norwich, the UK, and abroad.

 ---

 ### PhD research
 *Magnaporthe oryzae* is a phytopathogenic fungus causing blast disease.
 It has a wide host-range and can infect agronomically significant crops such as rice and wheat.
-Annually *M. oryzae* destroys ~30% of rice produced globally, enough to feed approximately 60 million people.
+Annually *M. oryzae* destroys ~30% of rice produced globally, enough to feed approximately 66 million people.
 One method crops become resistant to *M. oryzae* is through the recognition of small virulence proteins produced by the fungus, these are effectors.

 [Click here](phd) to learn more about my PhD research into *M. oryzae* effectors.